LorkiVG/LorkiVG/README.md

 - 👋 Hi, I’m @LorkiNikita
 - 👀 I’m interested in PROGRAMMING
-- 🌱 I’m currently learning C#,ShellScript,Python,React,Laravel,Hacking,Dabocode
+- 🌱 I’m currently learning C++,ShellScript,Python,React,Laravel,Hacking,Dabocode

 <!---
 LorkiNikita/LorkiNikita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.